Blog

 Recharts - for fans of React

-While it can be a bit slow when working with large data sets, it more than makes up for it with its customization capabilities and ease of use.
+While it can be a bit slow when working with large datasets, it more than makes up for it with its customization capabilities and ease of use.
 Its extensive TypeScript support is why Recharts is a popular choice among React developers.

 recharts chart library

-Highcharts - the best for easy chart creation
+Highcharts - the best for enterprise apps

 highcharts chart library